Simplifying Sales: How Inside Sales Reps Can Shave At Least 15 Hours Off Their Work Week

 Specifically, Derek Cosgrove, account manager at marketing firm seoplus+, encourages companies to: “Invest in partnerships with bigger companies.”
 Counter-intuitively, quality partnerships tend to happen between competitors.
 Cosgrove shares, “We have a partner that sends us 10 leads a day.
 My company is small (10 employees) and this partner basically sends us their scraps, but this has been huge for us.”

 Bigger businesses stumble upon dozens of smaller opportunities that they normally would not pursue.
 Similarly, smaller companies find plenty of prospects who could use their services but need help from a bigger shop.
 Relationships like these value reciprocity and are a no-brainer.
-Often, securing partnerships is easier than bringing a prospect from introduction to close.
+Often, securing partnerships is easier than bringing a prospect from the introduction to close.
 And instead of a one-off sale, the payoff is recurring leads and sales.

 Request a reference